Enselic/git-repo-language-trends/README.md

     git-repo-language-trends .c+.h .rs

+If you want relative numbers, enable the `--relative` option:

+    git-repo-language-trends --relative .c+.h .rs

+Use `git-repo-language-trends --help` to see more options.

 If `git-repo-language-trends` is not in your `PATH` after installation you can run the tool via its module, e.g.: